bleeptrack/tinqta/README.md

 AI created illustrations in your own scribble style!

 - easy and quick: train models on your own style
-- transfere images into your scribble style
+- transfer images into your scribble style
 - creates beautiful vector graphics: small in size and easy to adjust or animate

 ## 🧑‍💻 Installation

 ### docker (recommended)

-Simply install the container via
-`docker pull bleeptrack/tinqta:main`
-and afterwards run it
-`docker run docker run -p 127.0.0.1:5000:5000 bleeptrack/tinqta:main`
+Simply clone the repository and install via `docker compose up` .
+Afterwards call `localhost:8000` from your browser.

 ### local install with python env
 Clone the repository andstart a python environment.